lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 </script>
 ```

 We get type safety all the way from the event getting emitted to the API call that performs the POST request.
-Plus, our component is very concise - because all the business logic is abtracted away into separate modules that are not coupled to our framework, as they should be.
+Plus, our component is very concise - because all the business logic is abstracted away into separate modules that are not coupled to our framework, as they should be.

 ## Use the `submit` Event Correctly